 Also, check out the ESPRESSO selection of handmade accessories created from upcycled coffee bags.

-Some producers, cafes, and coffee shops are working on establishing or enhancing eco-friendly packaging and recycling programs.
+Some producers, cafes, and coffee shops are working on establishing or enhancing more sustainable packaging and recycling programs.

 Australian coffee roaster and cafe chain Industry Beans, for example, favors Eco Barista™ recyclable coffee bags.
 “These bags are made using soft plastics (polyethelyn), stripping away aluminum and using a removable valve to ensure the bag can be recycled and coffee is protected and kept fresh,” states the website.